"There is no dark side of the moon, really. Matter of fact, it's all dark."

 "Pigs (Three Different Ones)".
-"Villains" because they're the ones popularly thought to be manipulating everything bad in the Animals album, and "sucks song" because unlike the thinly veiled satire of "Dogs" and "Sheep", "Pigs" pulls out the stops and outright insults the subjects from the start of and throughout the song.
+"Villains" because they're the ones popularly thought to be manipulating everything bad in the Animals album, and "sucks song" because unlike the thinly veiled satire of "Dogs" and "Sheep", "Pigs" pulls out the stops and outright insults the subjects throughout the song.

 The first two characters in the first two verses are ambiguous - it's usually assumed that the "bus stop rat bag" in the second verse is Margaret Thatcher, then just rising to power.
 Only the third verse clearly states who its specifically skewering - infamous British moral campaigner Mary Whitehouse.
 Some American viewers missed this reference and thought they were talking about the White House.

 Vocal Evolution: Roger Waters' vocals became higher-pitched and nasal as time went on.

 Word Salad Title: As with many bands of the time period, the name simply makes no sense whatsoever.
 The band's name was taken from two obscure American bluesmen - Pink Anderson and Floyd Council - who Syd Barrett had albums from in his record collection, taking the name only when the band found out they were sharing a bill with another band called The Tea Set, which was the band's name at the time.
 Barrett basically blurted out the new name and it seemed trippy enough that it stuck.

 After Waters left, he retained the rights to the famous Pink Floyd Pig.
 The band just added testicles to it to distinguish it.